Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Feasibility Classifier: Selecting Reliable Jumps

-Our JFC is extracted from offline simulations of thousands of attempted jumps sampled from a 5D space of jumping parameters.
-To reduce the search space, we limit the planner to jumps where the robot's center of mass velocity is perpendicular to the surface it is jumping onto.
-As a result, any jump can be described by a point in this 5D jump parameter space.
-The 5D space of jumping parameters, along which our JFC is defined, is illustrated in Fig~\ref{fig:jump_param}.
-They include the height of the jump surface $h_{obs}$, the initial distance from the CoM to the jump surface edge $d_i$, the initial yaw of the robot relative to the jump surface $\psi_i$, the final distance of the CoM past the surface edge $d_f$, and the final yaw of the robot $\psi_f$.

-Data collection of the offline jumps is performed by sampling over the jump parameter space, performing the optimization~(4), executing the jump, and then classifying the jump as a success or failure.
-A successful jump is one where the robot ends with its CoM at the desired height and with an upright posture (i.e., the robot has not fallen over).
-A failure is any other outcome.
+We train the JFC from a set of 12,000 offline jump simulations uniformly sampled from the 5D space of jumping parameters.
+For each sample, we first carry out the corresponding jump optimization as in (4).
+Using this optimal trajectory, the robot attempts to perform the jumping motion in simulation.
+We classify successful jumps as ones where the robot ends with its CoM at the desired height and with an upright posture (i.e., the robot has not fallen over).
+Any other outcome is classified as a failure.
 We use the collected data, which maps jump parameters to a binary outcome, to train a support vector machine (SVM).
-This SVM is a compact, memory-efficient way to encode the robot's observed jumping capabilities into a classifier that can be evaluated efficiently onboard the robot as it plans high-level paths.
+This SVM is a compact way to encode the robot's observed jumping capabilities into a classifier that can be evaluated efficiently onboard the robot as it refines high-level paths.